-This week as part of our interview series with place branding thinkers, shakers and doers, meet Martin Boisen: Independent Advisor at BOISEN: For the Love of Place, Co-founder of Phønix: The International Place Branding Panel and Lecturer at the University of Groningen.
+Meet Martin Boisen, independent advisor at BOISEN: For the Love of Place, co-founder of Phønix: The International Place Branding Panel and lecturer at the University of Groningen.
 Over the last ten years, Martin Boisen has been involved in around 70 projects related to place branding, especially in connection with cities.
+In this interview he shares his experience from working at the coal face of place brand strategy development and brand management.

 - The difference between place marketing and place branding;